honk daemon processes messages from

 This series of commands creates a new database, sets a friendly welcome message, and runs honk.

-The views directory includes a sample pleroma.css to change color scheme.
+The views directory includes a sample mastodon.css to change color scheme.

 Upgrade to the next version.
 Clean things up a bit.